ankitklakra/1min-App/README.md

 For any inquiries or support related to the app, please create an issue in the project's repository on GitHub.

+## Important

+Before running a project please check the proguard-rules.pro have this line in Android Studio

+-keepclassmembers class com.startop.a1min.ModelStory** { *; }
 ---

-Before running a project please check the proguard-rules.pro have this line -keepclassmembers class com.startop.a1min.ModelStory** { *; } .